mace-cream/clusterhowto/README.md

 python -m pip install --user graphviz
 ```
 #### Custom Environment
-If you need another version of Python package wich is incompatible with existing installation.
+If you need another version of Python package which is incompatible with existing installation.
 You need to configure your own Python environment using `conda`.
 See [Configure Environment](http://10.8.4.170/wiki/index.php/Configure_the_environment) for detail.

+For further detail you can check [python.md](./python.md).

 ## 5. How to use GPUs